By Laura Julstrom, and Diana Zuckerman, PhD

 - By 2014, no one can be denied coverage or charged more for coverage because of sex, disability, or medical history.

 This sounds like a big improvement, doesn’t it?
-So, why are so many “experts” opposing it?
-Some (such as insurance companies) will make more money if the law is killed.
-And, for many, opposition to the law is political: even Republicans like Mitt Romney whose Massachusetts Health Care Reform Law helped inspire the ACA, and Newt Gingrich who enthusiastically supported the Massachusetts law, now have to oppose the ACA to win votes.
+So, why have members of Congress voted repeatedly to repeal the Affordable Care Act (“Obamacare”)?
+For many, opposition to the law is political: even Republicans like Mitt Romney whose Massachusetts Health Care Reform Law helped inspire the ACA, and Newt Gingrich who enthusiastically supported the Massachusetts law, opposed the ACA when they ran for President to win votes.
 Let’s not listen to the gloom and doom–those who insist the ACA will destroy the country.
 This law will improve the quality of health care and reduce the costs of it for you and your family.
 Get the facts not the hype from www.healthcare.gov for the full story.